Business Management and Economics BA

 Our variety of teaching styles means that you will learn practical skills to help you land the right job, as well as gain the rigorous academic knowledge that you require to progress throughout your degree.

-Our courses are based on world-leading research and our staff, many of whom have extensive industry experience, produce impactful research that influences policy and informs public debate.
+As a Russell Group university, our courses are based on world-leading research and our staff, many of whom have extensive industry experience, produce impactful research that influences policy and informs public debate.

 You’ll also benefit from the Management School’s Balance and Belonging events - informal, social events that give you the opportunity to meet your peers and coursemates.